/əˈkʃeɪ ʃɹiˈvʌθ.sən/

 This page is also available in Latin, Tamil, and Sanskrit.

-In addition to my PhD advisors, I’ve also had the privilege to be advised by (in various capacities):
+In addition to my Ph.D. advisors, I’ve also had the privilege of being advised by (in various capacities):

 Videos of some of my performances are here: